ar-Archith/Zomato_Review_Analysis/README.md

 ## Project Description:

-This repository implements a sentiment analysis model to classify Zomato restaurant reviews as positive or negative.
+This repository implements a sentiment analysis model to classify Zomato reviews as positive or negative.
 It utilizes the Naive Bayes algorithm and includes data preprocessing, feature extraction, model training, and evaluation.

 ## Features: